IonicaBizau/git-up/README.md

  - `href` (String): The input url.
  - `protocol` (String): The git url protocol.
  - `token` (String): The oauth token (could appear in the https urls).

+## :question: Get Help

+There are few ways to get help:

+ 1. Please [post questions on Stack Overflow](https://stackoverflow.com/questions/ask).
+You can open issues with questions, as long you add a link to your Stack Overflow question.
+ 2. For bug reports and feature requests, open issues. :bug:
+ 3. For direct and quick help, you can [use Codementor](https://www.codementor.io/johnnyb). :rocket: